 There are many frustrating aspects of being in an automobile accident.
 One of the most difficult to navigate is getting your car repaired or settling your property damage claim if your car is considered totaled.
-You will have to wait for the insurance company to come and appraise your car and asses the damage done to it.
-You may be unable to drive your car, or you could be embarrassed to drive a damaged car.
+You will have to wait for the insurance company to appraise your car and assess the damage done to it.
+You may be unable to drive your car or you could be embarrassed to drive a damaged car.
 These are only some of the issues that you will encounter.

 There are a couple of options when it comes to getting your car repaired if you have collision insurance on your car.
 The quickest way to get your car repaired, or to get reimbursed for the fair market value of the car if it has been totaled, is to go through your own insurance company.
 This will begin the process immediately.
 All you need to do is call your insurance company and get a claim set up as soon as you can.
 Some companies may tell you to take your car to the body shop of your choice and send them the repair estimate.
 The body shop you take your car to will take care of everything after you drop it off.
 They deal with the insurance company about any changes in the original estimate.

 Another option involves the other party's insurance company.
 The other party's insurance company will send out an appraiser to take a look at your car and give you an estimate.
 You will then take that repair estimate to your body shop, and they work off of that estimate.
 If the body shop finds additional damage while repairing the car, they will contact the insurance company directly to get approval for the additional repairs.

 By going through your insurance company, you will save time, but you will have to pay your deductible.
 Your insurance company will attempt to collect the deductible, as well as what they paid for the car repairs, back from the at-fault party’s insurance company.
 If you do it this way, you save time.
 You don’t have to wait on the at-fault insurance company.